-- Functional programming and denotational semantics
+- Functional programming languages and their metatheory;

 Bursty Kahn Networks and Integer Clocks [PDF, in French]